 Have you ever used You Need a Budget (YNAB), one of the most popular budgeting apps around?
 YNAB uses a suite of tools that allow you to gain a clearer picture of where you’re spending your money and how much you owe.
 You can even assign a “job” to every dollar in your paycheck before you receive it to make sure that you stay on track with your financial goals.

-While YNAB may be one of the oldest and most well-known personal financial management apps, there are plenty of free and low-cost YNAB alternatives for both iPhone and Android users.
-If you don’t think that YNAB is right for you and your family, consider installing one of our favorite YNAB alternatives.
+While YNAB may be one of the oldest and most well-known personal financial management apps and you can tap into plenty of free and low-cost YNAB alternatives for both iPhone and Android.
+Consider installing one of our favorite YNAB alternatives.

 Why YNAB May Not Be for You